 In addition to improving your overall facial appearance, eyelid and brow surgery can specifically target the following concerns:

 - Heavy, drooping brows

 - Wrinkles of the forehead

-Most of Dr. Clayton's patients come to him seeking improvement in the entire eye area.
-No matter what your eye concerns, Dr. Clayton can help develop a surgical plan that will satisfy your needs.
+Most of our surgeon's patients come to them seeking improvement in the entire eye area.
+No matter what your eye concerns, they can help develop a surgical plan that will satisfy your needs.
 By taking an active approach in your plastic surgery journey, you and your doctor will partner to help your vision become a reality.

 THE TRILOGY DIFFERENCE

 Sometimes, in order to achieve optimal eye rejuvenation, patients in Salt Lake City choose brow lift surgery to be performed along with their eyelid surgery.
 A brow lift is performed by creating incisions near the hairline and elevating the brows and smoothing forehead wrinkles.

 Once your doctor has made all of the desired corrections to the eye area, he will close the incisions and you can begin your recovery.

 WHAT TO EXPECT AFTER YOUR EYELID & BROW SURGERY

 After your surgery, you will be asked to keep your head elevated for a few days.
 In about a week, your sutures can be removed, and you can return to most of your normal activities.
 Depending on which procedure or procedures our surgeon performs, recovery time may vary.